SnehaJoshi11/bikesharing/README.md

 ## Project Overview
 ### Purpose

 For this project we are creating data visualization with Tableau for bike sharing program in New York City.
-The idea is to analyze the data, observe the mechanics of the business and figure out how the bike share business actually works in NYC.
+The idea is to analyze the data, observe the mechanics of the business and figure out how the bike share business works in NYC.
 This is the first step of expanding the idea to other cities.
-With te help of strong and clear story and good example of data we can create a proposal on how the business could work in other cities as well.
+With the help of strong and clear story and good example of data we can create a proposal on how the business could work in other cities as well.

 **The Tableau story of the NYC CitiBike can be found in the following link:** [NYC CitiBike Story](https://public.tableau.com/)